-To see the benefits of cellulose, including the impact our product has on the environment, check out the video from Producer Member Advanced Fiber Technology.
+Check out the video to see the benefits of cellulose, including the impact our product has on the environment, courtesy of Producer Member Advanced Fiber Technology.

 When it comes to protecting the environment, no other building insulation comes close: